monicakr1/DH110/readme.md

 Flexibility & Efficiency of Use | 2- At the end of each post related keywords and articles are available as well as a bottom menu | When looking for a specific topic such as "gardening" suggested keywords and articles are not relevant
 Aesthetic & Minimalist Design | 1- Good placement of images and font variation to distinguish menu and content help navigation | Less bold colors
 Help Users with Error | 0- Required entries for form are indicated with a visble red asterisk | None Help & Documentation | 1- "How may we help" option remains visible and floating at all the times on bottom of page. | Popup takes up more than the visible space that may cause user to miss the exit option.
-Clicking outside of the popup does not close out of the popup.
+Clicking outside of the popup does not close out of the popup